 Even though he's the ghost of a druid, Amergan fills the niche of mentor for the Immortal, Colin.
 Most Immortals in the franchise have a noticeable mentor.
 Amergan is unconventional because He's a ghost.

 Once again, a MacLeod has made their presence known in New York City.

 "There can be, only ONE!"

 After killing the Big Bad, there is an accompanying Quickening of massive proportions.
-This by far has to be the biggest Quickening in the entire franchise, since not only did it purge a synthetic plague from the atmosphere and destroyed it outright, but it also leveled a massive mile plus high skyscraper and its supporting structures, and utterly decimated an entire army of robots and war machines.
+This by far has to be the biggest Quickening in the entire franchise, since not only did it purge a synthetic plague from the atmosphere and destroy it outright, but it also leveled a massive mile-plus high skyscraper and its supporting structures and utterly decimated an entire army of robots and war machines.
 Talk about an extremely tough act to follow.

 Reincarnation Romance: Near the end of the film, Amergan reveals to Colin that Moya, Deborah, and Dahlia are the same woman.
 After Dahlia's death, Amergan assures Colin that he will meet his love again.

 Revenge Before Reason: Over the course of two thousand years, there are several instances where Colin hot-headedly charges into battle against Marcus.
 The end result is usually Colin barely avoiding being decapitated.